Skip to main content

 image of darren wood

-Darren completed his M.S. degree at WVU where his thesis research was on the effects of culverts on the genetic diversity of wild brook trout ( Salvelinus fontinalis).
 Darren stayed on for his Ph.D. degree, switching to wildlife.
 His dissertation work focused on the landscape genetics of white-tailed deer in West Virginia and the transmission of chronic wasting disease.
-Darren is now a biology instructor at Washington State Community College in Ohio.
+Darren is now an Assistant Professor at Grove City College.